 Hospital Loma de Luz is a hospital in Honduras.
-Our congregation has sent missionary teams to the hospital two years in a row in order to work construction projects.
+Our congregation has sent missionary teams to the hospital in order to work construction projects.
 The first year we donated money for a nurses station so that the nurses in the hospital would not have to leave their patients in order to use a bathroom or eat their lunch.
 The second year we worked to repair some casitas - little houses - that are used by some missionaries as well as families who have children staying in the hospital.

 The Operation Christmas Child: Distribution Center is a natural extension of the Operation Christmas Child project in our congregation.
 Each year we try to arrange for slots within the distribution center where we can go and help pack boxes into shipping cartons to be delivered overseas.
 The packing trips are a lot of fun, and fellowship among church members is always a priority on such a mission.
 However, there is great joy that comes knowing that we've been able to do our part getting a portion of the hundreds of thousands of Operation Christmas Child boxes to go overseas.

 Word of God provides monetary funding to assist the Spiritual Orphans Network.